 Account Hijacking

 Account hijacking, also known as session riding, is a cloud threat that steals account credentials from users.
-CSO ranks account hijacking at number five on their list of cloud computing threats and vulnerabilities seen in 2020.
+There are several ways attackers can hijack accounts, including:

 Account hijacking isn’t new.
 In 2014, an Egyptian-based researcher discovered a PayPal vulnerability that left approximately 150 million accounts open to this type of attack.
 Fortunately, the threat was corrected before any damage occurred.
 Seeing a corporate giant like PayPal vulnerable for PCI Compliance data breaches served as a warning to everyone to look at their own cybersecurity strategies.